llm-bible/llm-bible.github.io/_publications/wang2024comprehensive.markdown

 bibkey: wang2024comprehensive
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2407.16216"}
-tags: ['ARXIV', 'Fine Tuning', 'LLM', 'Pretraining Methods', 'Self Supervised', 'Supervised', 'Survey Paper', 'Transformer']
+tags: ['ARXIV', 'Fine Tuning', 'Interpretability', 'LLM', 'PRE Training', 'Reinforcement Learning', 'Survey Paper', 'Transformer']
 ---
 With advancements in self-supervised learning the availability of trillions tokens in a pre-training corpus instruction fine-tuning and the development of large Transformers with billions of parameters large language models (LLMs) are now capable of generating factual and coherent responses to human queries.
 However the mixed quality of training data can lead to the generation of undesired responses presenting a significant challenge.
 Over the past two years various methods have been proposed from different perspectives to enhance LLMs particularly in aligning them with human expectation.
 Despite these efforts there has not been a comprehensive survey paper that categorizes and details these approaches.
 In this work we aim to address this gap by categorizing these papers into distinct topics and providing detailed explanations of each alignment method thereby helping readers gain a thorough understanding of the current state of the field.